-The Future Role and Mandate of the Fund
+The Future Role and Mandate of the Common Fund for Commodities

 Commodities have seen the spotlights turned on them again.
 Some thirty years after the enormous price rises in the 1970s, commodity prices soared again.
 In that era, these rises, and the volatility of the prices, led the global community to strive toward a ‘New International Order’ in which the fluctuations would be dampened by interventions of commodity organizations.
 CFC emerged from this initiative.